 Scientists are working to discover all they can about the behaviours of the COVID-19 coronavirus, from how it manifests itself in the body to how it spreads between people.

-But a statement from a local government in Japan has said it recently recorded the first case of a person who has tested positive after apparently recovering from an earlier bout.
+The question as to whether a person could be infected more than once gained traction back in March, where a local government in Japan said it had recorded the first case of a person who has tested positive after apparently recovering from an earlier bout.

 Just weeks later, the woman began exhibiting symptoms and was tested again - only for it to return as another positive result.

-But in terms of getting infected twice, they generally say other scenarios are more probable.
+But in terms of getting infected twice, they generally said other scenarios are more probable.

 Connor Bamford, a virologist at the Wellcome-Wolfson Institute for Experimental Medicine at Queen's University in Belfast, told Euronews it is "unlikely" the woman was re-infected but underlined there was still a lot to learn.